ethereum-attestation-service/eas-contracts/README.md

 The Ethereum Attestation Service is a free and open protocol for on-chain attestations on EVM compatible blockchains.
 It is a generalized service that allows anyone to register a schema for their particular use case, and then make attestations following their schema.

-Schemas can be registered using the `ASRegistry.sol` contract, and attestations are made using the `EAS.sol` contract.
+Schemas can be registered using the `SchemaRegistry.sol` contract, and attestations are made using the `EAS.sol` contract.

 In addition, we provide a resolver contract for advanced use cases, such as on-chain verification of attestation data, and also attaching payments to attestations (which makes a new suite of powerful web3 applications possible).